alan-turing-institute/QUIPP-pipeline/synth-methods/PrivBayes/README.md

 `k` (_integer_): maximum number of parents for each node in the Bayesian network `keys` (_dict[string, bool]_): features that are treated as table keys `histogram_bins` (_integer_): maximum number of bins when converting continuous features to discrete (PrivBayes is not directly compatible with continuous features)
+`preconfigured_bn` (dictionary): a list of all the variables in the dataset and their parents in the Bayesian network graph.
+If set to {}, PrivBayes infers a BN graph using the greedy bayes algorithm.

 ### Examples
 [privbayes-example-0.json](../../run-inputs/privbayes-example-0.json)